-Nicole Scherzinger Stuns In Low-Cut Sequined Dress, Thanks Followers For Condolences Over Cousin’s Death
+Nicole Scherzinger Stuns In Low-Cut Sequined Garment, Thanks Followers For Condolences Over Cousin’s Death

 Nicole Scherzinger has posted on Instagram for the first time since announcing her cousin’s death.

-The “Don’t Hold Your Breath” hitmaker shared a selfie of herself in a low-cut black garment.
-The item of clothing that appeared to be a dress showed off her cleavage and had a lot of detailing on it.
-The outlook had lots of sequins embroidered on it and the sleeves were semi-sheer.
+The “Don’t Hold Your Breath” hitmaker shared a selfie of herself wearing a low-cut black garment.
+The item of clothing that appeared to be a dress showed off her cleavage and included a lot of detailing, including a smattering of sequins.
+The sleeves were semi-sheer.

 She sported her wavy brunette locks down and accessorized herself with jeweled hoop earrings.
 She applied a red lip and appeared to have on mascara.